alimranahmed/resources/articles/2020_02_17_Sudden visit to Mymensingh.md

 # Sudden Visit to Mymensingh, A City that Contains the Air of Village

-The winter season has just ended.
-It was the very beginning of Spring though there were still the feel of winter outside Dhaka.
+The Winter season had just ended.
+It was the very beginning of Spring though there were still the feel of Winter outside Dhaka.
 I was planning to visit Mymensingh for a long time but unfortunately, it was just in the plan.
 Finally, I took the action to visit.
 Luckily, I have a brother who has just finished his Masters in Bangladesh Agricultural University(BAU), Mymensingh.

-Though Mymensingh is the capital of the Mymensingh Division of Bangladesh, it is not a much-visited city as far as I know.
+Although Mymensingh is the capital of the Mymensingh Division of Bangladesh, it is not a much-visited city as far as I know.
 So, I visited the city without any expectation as It was just a plan to visit all the remarkable cities of my own country, not to see any particular thing.
 I visited there just see the city, the livelihood of people and some unknown but remarkable places.
 The city is located on the Brahmaputra River, not very far from Dhaka, the capital of